sg-crest A Singapore Government Agency Website

 2. Meet with a court family specialist or social worker

-3. Meet with the duty judge
+3. Meet with the duty judge if required

 You are encouraged to submit your draft application and documents online via iFAMS before heading down to the FPC or an PSC/PAVE ISIFPSC.
 Doing so will mean less time spent processing your application at the FPC or PSC/PAVE ISIFPSC.